bugsarchive/.github/profile/README.md

 - No JS unless absolutely necessary.
 As we stated earlier, we want this to be accessible by the simplest of browsers, including terminal ones.
 - Anything created for this project must be FOSS.
 - No shitposting in PRs, and no special characters, shell escape characters or RegEx syntax in directory or file names.
 - No AI generated content nor plagiarised content.
-All content must be written by humans and original; cite any sources however you want.
+All content must be written by humans and be original; cite any sources however you want.